chenxinhang12345/HeatMap/README.md

 ## Codebase Organization
     .
     ├── README.md # readme markdown
-    ├── backend # backend system including nanocubes and server │   ├── go.mod # go mod file for golang dependency install │   ├── go.sum # dependency verification
+    ├── backend # The whole backend system
+    │   ├── go.mod # go mod file for golang dependency install
+    │   ├── go.sum # dependency verification
     │   ├── main.go # entry of the backend system
-    │   ├── nanocube # module for the nanocube data structure │   │   ├── nanocube.go # nanocubes data structure implementation
+    │   ├── nanocube # module for the Nanocubes in system architecture │   │   ├── nanocube.go # nanocubes data structure implementation
     │   │   └── nanocube_test.go # test of some of the functions
-    │   ├── parser # parser for csv file
-    │   │   ├── crime2020.csv # an example csv file used for demo
+    │   ├── parser # module for doing parsing in system architecture │   │   ├── crime2020.csv # an example csv file used for demo
     │   │   ├── parser.go # parser implementation
     │   │   └── parser_test.go # end to end test for constructing nanocubes from a csv file
-    │   ├── server
+    │   ├── server # Golang server in system architecture
     │   │   ├── controllers # api implementation
     │   │   │   └── map.go # api methods for querys
     │   │   └── models # data models